![[BOTTOM]](to-bottm.gif)

 administration."

-on particular projects.
-A Special or Select Committee is defined, following Robert's
+projects.
+A Special or Select Committee is defined, following Robert's Rules of Order,

 committee appointment may be terminated by a majority of the full membership of the Board